-The Red-Knobbed Coot (Fulica cristata) or Crested Coot is a black bird with two red knobs on its head.
+The Red-Knobbed Coot (Fulica cristata), or Crested Coot. is a black bird with two red knobs on its head, above the white frontal shield.
 The knobs are small and are often difficult to see.

 The Red-Knobbed Coot grows to 38-45 centimetres (15-18 inches) tall.